 Toward the end of day 1 there was a couple standing in front of their Ger beckoning us over.
 So I rode over with Rose, Musse and Per.
-They offered us Airag and asked us to come onto their Ger but unfortunately we were too late and really had to push it to reach the next horse station before cut off time.
+They offered us Airag and asked us to come onto their Ger.
+But unfortunately we were too late.
+We really had to push it to reach the next horse station before cut off time.

 Leaving a horse station, Jade and I were chased by 2 guys on a motorbike that tried to grab the reins of our horses.
 We raced them and I whacked one of them in the face with the lead rope when they came too close.
-We managed to get into undulating terrain that was fine for the horses but not for motorbikes and lost them
+We managed to get into undulating terrain that was fine for the horses but not for motorbikes.
+And there we lost them.

 Similar story of a few little boys – maybe 10 years old.
 They came riding over from a group of Gers and wanted to race our horses.
 I’m always up or a race so off we went.
 When one of them tried to grab the reins of my horse I hit him with the lead rope.
 Very practical tool that lead rope.
 Comes in handy quite a few times!